forcedotcom/salesforcedx-vscode/docs/articles/user-guide/org-browser.md

 title: Org Browser
 ---

-The Org Browser feature allows you to view the available metadata types and their corresponding components in the default org.
-It is another option for retrieving metadata source without having to use a [manifest file](./org-development-model#the-manifest-packagexml-file).
+The Org Browser displays the available metadata types and their corresponding components in your default org.
+This feature allows you to retrieve metadata source without having to use a [manifest file](./org-development-model#the-manifest-packagexml-file).
 The Org Browser is only available when working against non-scratch orgs, such as sandboxes or dev orgs.

 > NOTICE: The Org Browser is currently in beta.
 If you find any bugs or have feedback, [open a GitHub issue](../bugs-and-feedback).

-## Enable the org browser
+## Enabling the Org Browser

 Because the Org Browser is in beta, you will first need to enable it in your user or workspace settings.
-The setting is located under the "Salesforce Feature Previews" category.
+The feature flag is located under the "Salesforce Feature Previews" category.
 Alternatively, enter "Org Browser" in the search bar to find it.

 ![Enable Org Browser](../../images/org_browser_setting.png)